realpython/python-guide/docs/writing/documentation.rst

 ~~~~~~~~~~~~~~~~

 Most Python documentation is written with reStructuredText_.
 It's like
-Markdown with all the optional extensions built in.
+Markdown, but with all the optional extensions built in.

 The `reStructuredText Primer`_ and the `reStructuredText Quick
 Reference`_ should help you familiarize yourself with its syntax.